pixelpoems/silverstripe-search/README.md

   enable_elemental: true
 ```

-Furthermore, you can use `exclude_elements` to prevent specific Element Classes from being indexed:
+Furthermore, you can use `exclude_elements_from_index` to prevent specific Element Classes from being indexed:
 ```yml
 Pixelpoems\Search\Services\SearchConfig:
   exclude_elements_from_index: